What Is WPM in Typing?

 What does WPM mean?

 WPM means Words Per Minute.
-It estimates how many standardized “words” you type in one minute (using 1 word = 5 characters).
+It estimates how many standardized “words” you type in one minute, using the usual typing-test convention of 1 word = 5 characters.

 What does WPM stand for?

 WPM stands for Words Per Minute.
-It’s the most common typing speed metric shown on typing tests.
+It is the most common typing speed metric shown on typing tests.

 How is WPM calculated in typing tests?